pragatidev/mean/README.md

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Sometimes there is a problem with npm install and we don't get bower specific packages installed, In those scenarios, run bower install package separately to get front-end dependencies.